chipsalliance/riscv-dv/README.md

 ### Prerequisites

-To be able to run the instruction generator, you need to have a RTL simulator which supports Systemverilog and UVM 1.2.
-This generator has been verified with Synopsys VCS and Cadence Incisive/Xcelium simualtor.
+To be able to run the instruction generator, you need to have an RTL simulator which supports Systemverilog and UVM 1.2.
+This generator has been verified with Synopsys VCS and Cadence Incisive/Xcelium simulator.
 Please make sure the EDA tool environment is properly setup before running the generator.

 ### Running the generator